dannyfritz/moody/README.md

 # Moody

 Moody is a library for managing different running states in a stack.
+Don't like the mood?
+Why not add a new one to the stack for a new vibe?

 ## Install
 ``` sh